tommyettinger/anim8-gdx/README.md

   - NEUE
     - Another hybrid of DIFFUSION and BLUE_NOISE, this has much better behavior on smooth gradients than SCATTER, at the price of not producing many flat areas of solid colors (it prefers to dither when possible).
-    - This is the default and often the best of the bunch.
     - The code for NEUE is almost the same as for SCATTER, but where SCATTER *multiplies* the current error by a blue noise value (which can mean the blue noise could have no effect if error is 0), NEUE always *adds* in triangular-mapped blue noise to each pixel at the same amount.
-    - SCATTER, as well as all other dither algorithms here except BLUE_NOISE and PATTERN, tend to have banding on smooth gradients, while NEUE doesn't usually have any banding.
+    - SCATTER, as well as many other dither algorithms here, tend to have banding on smooth gradients, while NEUE doesn't usually have any banding.
       - Subtle banding sometimes happened even with NEUE on gradients before 0.3.5, but this improved in that release.
     - NEUE may sometimes look "sandy" when there isn't a single good matching color for a flat span of pixels; if this is a problem, SCATTER can look better.
-    - NEUE is the most likely algorithm to change in new versions, unless another new algorithm is added.
+    - This used to be the default, but the new default WREN handles perceived color quite a bit better.
     - BLUE_NOISE, GRADIENT_NOISE, or ROBERTS will likely look better in pixel art animations, but NEUE can look better for still pixel art.
   - ROBERTS